shelbywilson/field-of-flowers/README.md

 ## Flowers

-These flowers are randomly generated and drawn on page load.
+These flowers are randomly generated and drawn on page load, using d3 to define SVG elements and position.

 ## Sorting